Contributed by Shelly Viajera Travel

 The Republic Square is the town’s central square in Yerevan.
 It used to be the venue for military parades during the Soviet Union period.
 Now, it serves as the centre of arts and culture.
 It’s also the melting pot of tourists.
 There are a lot of local taxi vans called marshrutka in the area, and double-deck buses carrying tourists (mostly Russians) are frequently there.

 There are six buildings surrounding the Republic Square including the National Museum, National Gallery, Government House, Mariott Hotel Armenia, Ministry of Foreign Affairs, and Ministry of Transport and Communications.
 Their architectural design is neoclassical, a style that adds depth to the European feel in Armenia.

-Tip: Look for an accommodation near the Republic Square.
+Tip: Look for accommodation near Republic Square.
 That way, you can save transportation money because common places of interest are nearby.
 Also, there’s a metro station at the corner of Aram and Nalbandyan streets.
 The metro is considered the cheapest transportation in Yerevan.

 The Vernissage is a culturally rich outdoor market in Yerevan.
 The stretch consists of four to five rows of local items that are good for souvenirs.
 From magnets, keychains, wallets, shirts, up to bigger items such as paintings, stainless steel kitchen items, and carpets.

 The price of items at the Vernissage is reasonable.
 At times, haggling is possible.
 Armenians are very courteous and aren’t pushy at all.
 In fact, I was able to look around without being forced to buy right away.

 While the majority of the people in Armenia are Christians, Islam is also practised by the minority, including the Iranian migrants and visitors.
 Iran is one of Armenia’s neighbouring countries along with Azerbaijan, Georgia, and Russia.